backprop64/slurm_directory_search/README.md

 # slurm_directory_search
-Parallelize the search of files in a large storage volume that contain specified keyword(s) with slurm
+Parallelize the heck out of finding every file that contains specified keyword(s) in a large storage volume with slurm